-Extraordinary items will be rare in nature.
-They are transactions which do not occur on a day-to-day basis.
-Like we saw in the case of XYZ Co. discontinuing the car manufacturing business is something which does not happen regularly.
+They will be rare in nature.
+They are transactions that do not occur on a day-to-day basis.
+Like we saw in the case of XYZ Co. discontinuing the car manufacturing business is something that does not happen regularly.
 It will happen once in 5 years or 10 years or at times never in the lifetime of the company.

-Important point to understand here is that not all rare / unusual / non-recurring transactions are necessarily defined as extraordinary items.
-There can be transactions which are non-recurring but at the same time are not extraordinary.
+The important point to understand here is that not all rare/unusual/non-recurring transactions are necessarily defined as extraordinary items.
+There can be transactions that are non-recurring but at the same time are not extraordinary.

 - Example 2: Continuing with the very first example of XYZ Co. where they intend to discontinue their car manufacturing business is a non-recurring transaction and qualifies as an extraordinary gain.

-Extraordinary items can be bifurcated into extraordinary gains and extraordinary losses.
-Needless to say losses have a negative impact on the profit of the company whereas extraordinary gains have a positive impact on the profit of the company.
+They can be bifurcated into extraordinary gains and extraordinary losses.
+Needless to say, losses have a negative impact on the profit of the company whereas extraordinary gains have a positive impact on the profit of the company.

 Example of extraordinary gains

 - Gain on account of sale of discontinued business segments